Staatliche Antikensammlungen

-The Staatliche Antikensammlungen ([ˈʃtaːtlɪçə anˈtiːkənˌzamlʊŋən], State Collections of Antiquities) is a museum in Munich's Kunstareal holding Bavaria's collections of antiquities from Greece, Etruria and Rome, though the sculpture collection is located in the opposite Glyptothek and works created in Bavaria are on display in a separate museum.
+The Staatliche Antikensammlungen ([ˈʃtaːtlɪçə anˈtiːkənˌzamlʊŋən], State Collections of Antiquities) is a museum in Munich's Kunstareal holding Bavaria's collections of antiquities from Greece, Etruria and Rome, though the sculpture collection is located in the Glyptothek opposite, and works created in Bavaria are on display in a separate museum.
 Ancient Egypt also has its own museum.

 History of the building

-The neo-classical building at Königsplatz with Corinthian columns was established in 1848 as counterpart to the opposite Glyptothek and commissioned by the Bavarian King Ludwig I. The architect was Georg Friedrich Ziebland.
-Already from 1869 to 1872 the building housed the royal antiquarium before the Munich Secession resided here from 1898 to 1912.
+The neo-classical building in Königsplatz with Corinthian columns was established in 1848 as a counterpart to the Glyptothek opposite, and commissioned by King Ludwig I of Bavaria.
+The architect was Georg Friedrich Ziebland.
+From 1869 to 1872 the building already housed the royal antiquarium.
+Later, the Munich Secession resided here from 1898 to 1912.
 From 1919 the building contained the New State Gallery.
 The museum building was severely damaged by bombing in World War II but was reconstructed and reopened to the public in the late 1960s to display the State Collection of Antiques.

 Collections

-The State Collection of Antiquities is based on the Wittelsbach antique collections, especially the collection of attic vases of King Ludwig I.
+The State Collection of Antiquities is based on the Wittelsbach antique collections, especially King Ludwig I's collection of vases.